pipe-cd/pipecd/docs/content/en/blog/news/control-plane-on-ecs.md

 ```

 ### Redis(cache)
-It is possible to use redis as a cache.
-Note the endpoint of redis for the task definition.
+It is possible to use Redis as a cache.
+Note the endpoint of Redis for the task definition.

 ### S3(filestore)